sanger-tol/treeval/docs/usage.md

 ```

 `classT` can be your own system of classification, as long as it is consistent.
 At Sanger we use the below, we advise you do too.
-Again, this value, that is entered into the yaml, is used to find gene_alignment_data as well as syntenic genomes.
+Again, this value, that is entered into the yaml (the file we will use to tell TreeVal where everything is), is used to find gene_alignment_data as well as syntenic genomes.

 ![ClassT](../docs/images/SangerClassT.png)